ashtron/lekker/README.md

-Displays the total runtime of all videos in a playlist.
+A userscript for displaying the total runtime of all videos in a playlist.

 By default, this script will run on any URL containing the word "invidious."
 To enable this script for an Invidious instance that does not follow this format, @include it in the userscript.